Kerchner’s

 genetic structures of cells containing the cellular, nuclear DNA that contains

 in its nucleotide sequence the linear array of genes.
-One of the threadlike
+One of

-chromosome in her egg cell.
-The father can contribute either and X or Y
+contributes an X chromosome in her egg cell.
+The father can contribute either

-chromosome via his sperm cell.
-When these two sex determining chromosomes pair
+and X or Y chromosome via his sperm cell.
+When these two sex determining

-it’s new chromosome pair combination (one derived from the mother and one from
+fertilized egg with it’s new chromosome pair combination (one derived from the

-the father) determines the sex of the child which will develop from the
+mother and one from the father) determines the sex of the child which will

-fertilized egg.
-XX = female and XY =
+develop from the fertilized egg.
+XX =

-male.
-The 23 chromosome pairs are often displayed in a pictorial form called a karyotype.
+pictorial form called a karyotype.
 The first 22 autosomal pairs are numbered

 thereon 1-22 based on chromosome size, from the largest to the smallest